Department of Linguistics

 tkoev [at] scarletmail [dot] rutgers [dot] edu

-I studied linguistics at Rutgers University and obtained my PhD in 2013.
-Since then, I was a postdoctoral researcher first at the University of Stuttgart and the University of Düsseldorf.
+I obtained my PhD in linguistics from Rutgers University in 2013.
+After that, I was a Postdoctoral Researcher at the University of Stuttgart and the University of Düsseldorf.
 Currently, I am an Emmy Noether Fellow at the University of Konstanz.
+In the fall semester of 2018, I was a Visiting Scholar at MIT.
+I will be visiting Stanford in the Winter quarter of 2023.

 Here is my full Curriculum Vitae.

-As a theoretical linguist, my goal is to understand how language works.
-My research program is grounded in formal semantics and pragmatics, and is informed by my interests in experimental linguistics, dynamic semantics, formal syntax, and Slavic and Germanic linguistics.
-Broadly speaking, I am interested in how grammar and discourse structure parameters constrain linguistic meaning and I have worked on topics such as parentheticality, evidentiality, modality, indefiniteness, at-issueness, projection, and adverbial modification.
-The methodologies I use to gain insights into these topics include traditional and experimental techniques of data collection as well as formal tools from logic and probabilistic reasoning.
-My far-reaching goal is to establish a reliable and predictive theory of the various factors (operator scope, projectivity, evidence source, information status, etc.) that anchor semantic content, thus refining our understanding of how seemingly independent meaning dimensions are integrated into a coherent whole.
+My research program is grounded in formal semantics and pragmatics and is informed by my interests in experimental linguistics, dynamic semantics, confirmation theory, formal syntax, and Slavic and Germanic linguistics.
+Broadly speaking, I am interested in the mechanisms that underlie the attribution of semantic content to rational agents and the degree to which such agents are held responsible for said content.
+The ‘attribution problem' is about how different meaning dimensions (entailment, presupposition, implicature) and perspectives interact with each other.
+The ‘degree problem' is about the evidence available in the context.
+These two problems have guided my research on parentheticality, evidentiality, modality, gradability, question bias, indefiniteness, and adverbial modification.
+The methodologies I employ in order to gain insights into these phenomena include traditional and experimental techniques of data collection as well as formal tools from logic, probability theory, and statistics.
+My far-reaching goal is to establish a predictive framework of the various factors (operator scope, projectivity, evidence source, information status, modal force, etc.) that anchor semantic content, thus refining our understanding of how different types of content are integrated into a coherent whole.

 This paper discusses one understudied variety of indefinites, which I call QUOTATIONAL INDEFINITES.
 Quotational indefinites are attested in languages like Bulgarian and German (see Cieschinger & Ebert 2011 on the latter), and are akin to Japanese wh-doublets (Sudo 2008; ms) and English placeholder words like whatshisface or so-and-so (cf. Clark & Gerrig 1990).
 The main claim of the paper is that quotational indefinites have a mixed semantics: they range over linguistic expressions yet make reference to both expressions and their denotations.
 These indefinites also require that the expressions they quantify over be of a certain type (a referential expression, a particular type of adverbial, etc.) and be uttered in a previous conversation.
 The formal analysis is framed in a two-dimensional semantics (Potts 2005; 2007) which cleanly separates the indefinite force and the reportative implications of sentences with quotational indefinites.
 This work uncovers important interactions between indefiniteness, quotation, and reportativity, and broadens our understanding of the typology of indefinites.